-- List of endpoints data including data from the representative product if that product is applied for in the Northern Zone.
-Endpoint for the representative or other similar formulation may also be used as surrogate for product applied for, if valid bridging studies can support this. - Endpoint according to product data requirements (284/2013), if not covered by LoEP.
+- List of endpoints data including data from the representative product if that product is applied for in the Northern Zone and endpoints from confirmatory data.
+Endpoint for the representative or other similar formulation may also be used as surrogate for product applied for if valid bridging studies can support this. - Endpoint according to product data requirements (284/2013), if not covered by LoEP.